prashantpalikhe/nuxt-ssr-lit/README.md

 All the Lit elements in the Nuxt project that uses the prefix(es) provided in the module option are wrapped with a Vue component called [LitWrapper](./src/runtime/components/LitWrapper.vue).

 This auto-wrapping is done via a Vite Plugin called [AutoLitWrapper](./src/runtime/plugins/autoLitWrapper.ts) and therefore happens during build time.
-And the plugin, by default, only transforms code in the directories where Vue components are present.
-This keeps the Vite plugin fast by preventing unnecessary work.
+By default, the plugin only operates on Vue files, which helps to optimize performance by avoiding unnecessary processing.

 So, if there is a Lit element used in one of the components.
 E.g. `<acme-button>Hello world</acme-button>`, the code that is actually generated and used by Nuxt/Vue will be `<LitWrapper><acme-button>Hello world</acme-button></LitWrapper>`.